 My freelance editing work is about 70% academic and 30% commercial non-fiction.
 I was Associate Editor and then Reflections Editor (2011–2014) for the Routledge journal Life Writing.
 Here I was responsible for having submissions peer reviewed and liaising with authors and reviewers.
 I have copy edited several academic collections and monographs in the field of the built environment, published by Routledge, Springer and Ashgate.
 I am copy editor for IDEA journal, an international refereed journal dedicated to the publication of interior design/interior architecture research which provides a valuable resource to the discipline and associated design and theoretical fields.
 I edit a lot of academic theses, and am on the books of many Australian universities; I also edit for overseas clients, including a Chinese Professor at a major Chinese university, who sends all his research articles to me for editing.
+Since 2016 I have edited fiction and non-fiction for the general market.

 What is a better community?
 How can we reconfigure places and transport networks to create environmentally friendly, economically sound, and socially just communities?
 How can we meet the challenges of growing pollution, depleting fossil fuels, rising gasoline prices, traffic congestion, traffic fatalities, increased prevalence of obesity, and lack of social inclusion?
 The era of car-based pla... read more